 Modes of study

-MSc taken over six months (of which four months usually based in Stirling)*
+MSc taken over six months (must be based in Stirling)

-MSc taken over 12 months (of which eight months usually based in Stirling)*
+MSc taken over 12 months (can be based off-campus)*

 *Off-campus study is possible in some cases.
 Students must contact the School if interested in studying off-campus.